-After graduating in linguistics from the University of Utah, I became a linguist and media content producer for a nonprofit working with Native American tribes throughout the West before transitioning to freelance photography.
+After a nonprofit career working as a linguist and media content producer with Native American communities throughout the West, I transitioned to freelance photography in Portland, taking assignments around the Great Basin and beyond.

-As a member of the National Press Photographers Association and an associate member of the Native American Journalists Association, I also take on assignments on environmental and rural issues, rugged and off-the-beaten-path travel, and creative food.
-Corporate, NGO, and nonprofit commissions are always welcome.
-Clients include Portland Mercury, Bitterroot Magazine, SaltLakeCityWeekly, Devour, Volunteers of America, the University of Utah, Vector Media and others.
+As a member of the National Press Photographers Association and an associate member of the Native American Journalists Association, my clients include Portland Mercury, Bitterroot Magazine, SaltLakeCityWeekly, Devour, Volunteers of America, the University of Utah, Vector Media and others.

 Find me on Instagram @arnoffoto, or in the real world backpacking the expanses of Western wilderness.